MCKnaus/NuisanceParameters/README.md

   - [x] Multivalued
   - [ ] Continuous

-### Example: financial wealth and 401(k) plan participation
+### Example: Nuisance Parameters with Short-Stacking

-The following code shows how desired nuisance parameters can be flexibly estimated.
+The code below shows how desired nuisance parameters can be flexibly estimated.
 The data was used in [Chernozhukov and Hansen (2004)](https://econpapers.repec.org/article/tprrestat/v_3a86_3ay_3a2004_3ai_3a3_3ap_3a735-751.htm), who investigated the effect of participation in the employer-sponsored